Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Relative emission of hot gas and XRBs

 \subsection{Average galaxy spectra}

 In addition to comparing the total counts received from each component, we construct an average spectrum from star-forming galaxy sample and quantify the contribution of each component in each energy bin.
 To do this we first normalize each galaxy spectrum to its 0.5-10 keV emission and taking the average in every energy bin.
-The results can be seen in figure \ref{fig:avg_spec} where the \textit{solid black} line is the total average spectrum, the \textit{orange} line is the average combined spectrum of both XRB types (\textit{green}) and the \textit{blue} line is the average spectrum of hot gas.
-In the bottom panel of figure \ref{fig:avg_spec} we show the relative contribution of each component towards the total spectrum as a function of energy.
-Additionally, we added the average spectrum by \citet{Lehmer+2022} which was derived for low metallicity dwarf galaxies (\textit{dashed red}) and values for the relative XRB contribution in different energy bands at redshift $z=0$ from \citet{Lehmer+2016} (L16) as \textit{black} symbols and errorbars in the lower panel of figure \ref{fig:avg_spec}.
+The results can be seen in Fig. \ref{fig:avg_spec}, which shows the total average spectrum, the average combined spectrum of both XRB types, and the average spectrum of hot gas.
+In the bottom panel of Fig. \ref{fig:avg_spec} we show the relative contribution of each component toward the total spectrum as a function of energy.
+Additionally, we added the average spectrum from \citet{Lehmer+2022}, which was derived for low-metallicity dwarf galaxies (\textit{dashed red}) and values for the relative XRB contribution in different energy bands at redshift $z=0$ from \citet{Lehmer+2016} (L16) in the lower panel of Fig. \ref{fig:avg_spec}.
 From a visual inspection, the combined average spectrum is similar to the L22 spectrum in the energy range 0.8-10 keV despite differences in mass and metallicity regimes in their sample.
 Below 0.8 keV our average spectrum falls off more steeply than the L22 spectrum.
 This is connected to differences in assumptions made for the different component spectra in L22.
 They use a two temperature APEC model with intrinsic absorption column densities similar to our $N^{gas}_H = 5\cdot10^{22}\,\mathrm{cm^{-3}}$ but use a weaker absorption coefficient $N^{\mathrm{xrb}}_H = 6\cdot10^{20}\,\mathrm{cm^{-3}}$ compared to our $2\cdot10^{21}\,\mathrm{cm^{-3}}$.
 Because of this, the XRB contribution is much higher for low energies.
-The sensitive behaviour of the spectrum at low energies can also be seen when comparing the relative contributions of XRB with values from L16 in the lower panel.
-In L16 they build an average spectrum for massive star-forming galaxies from observations by \citet{Wik+2014, Lehmer+2015} and \cite{Yukita+2016}.
+The sensitive behavior of the spectrum at low energies can also be seen when comparing the relative contributions of XRB with values from L16 in the lower panel.
+In L16 they build an average spectrum for massive star-forming galaxies from observations by \citet{Wik+2014}, \citet{Lehmer+2015}, and \cite{Yukita+2016}.
 While we predict strong contributions of XRBs in the 0.5-1 keV energy range with >30\%, L16 find much lower values of $\sim 10\%$.
 Our predictions agree well with L16 for harder energy bands (>1.5 keV).
-Interestingly, \citet{Wik+2014} also find high XRB contributions in the 0.5-1 keV band which are similar to our values again highlighting the strong model dependency of the XRB contribution in the SXR.
-Given our simple choice for the XRB emission model in the form of a single absorbed power law, we fail to capture the expected steepening of the XRB power law for $E>6\,\mathrm{keV}$ which is predicted by \cite{Lehmer+2016} for normal galaxies, by population synthesis performed in \cite{Fragos+2013b} and by e.g. \cite{Persic+2002} for star-burst galaxies.
-A more sophisticated model of the XRB spectrum would be needed in order to fully reproduce observed spectral shapes.
+Interestingly, \citet{Wik+2014} also find high XRB contributions in the 0.5-1 keV band that are similar to our values, again highlighting the strong model dependence of the XRB contribution in the soft X-ray.
+Given our simple choice for the XRB emission model in the form of a single absorbed PL, we fail to capture the expected steepening of the XRB PL for $E>6\,\mathrm{keV}$ that is predicted by \cite{Lehmer+2016} for normal galaxies, by population synthesis performed in \cite{Fragos+2013b}, and by, for example, \cite{Persic+2002} for star-burst galaxies.
+A more sophisticated model of the XRB spectrum would be needed to fully reproduce observed spectral shapes.